-The available data suggest that within this monitoring period, 23.7% of permissions for new residential development and 11.5% of permissions resulting in a gain of retail, office or industrial floorspace are making provision for cycle parking.
-Whilst this is below Core Strategy target and also a decrease on the previous monitoring period it should be noted that the accurate information on the number of cycle parking spaces is not always available.
+The available data suggests that within this monitoring period, 71.5% of permissions for new residential development and 13.6% of permissions resulting in a gain of non-residential floorspace are making provision for cycle parking.
+Whilst this is below the Core Strategy target, it represents an increase on the previous monitoring period.
+It should also be noted that the accurate information on the number of cycle parking spaces is not always available.
 This information is not always detailed on the application form and typically is not provided for houses, only flats.
 In addition, the Council cannot require cycle parking spaces to be provided on developments resulting from prior approval applications, which will also have an impact upon the overall cycle parking provision.
+If discounting developments for houses only and developments resulting from prior approval applications, 90.6% of new permissions granted within this monitoring period included provision for cycle parking.

-In order to reduce congestion, Annex 4 or the recently adopted DMP (September 2019) defines parking standards for different types of developments.
+In order to reduce congestion, Annex 4 of the recently adopted DMP (September 2019) defines parking standards for different types of developments.
 Residential parking standards are set as a minimum and vary based on the level of the site accessibility and the dwelling size.
 See table below for details.